Illinois Innovation Award & Fiddler Innovation Fellowship

 Nomination Requirements

 Complete the nomination form and upload the following documents: 1) Nomination letter, 2) Letter from the nominee describing their role in innovative achievements, and 3) Resume of the nominee.
 Note: University units, faculty members, mentors, and advisors may nominate.
 Mentors do not have to be employed by the University of Illinois Urbana-Champaign.
 Students may not nominate.
-The nomination window is now closed.
-Check back at the end of Fall 2024 for 2025 Illinois Innovation Award nomination info.

 Submission